All Products

 image

-3. Restart the Deployment application.
+3. Restart the Deployment.

-Step 4: Enable Application Monitoring for the application
+(Optional) Step 4: Enable Application Monitoring for the application

 1. Log on to the ACK console.
 In the left-side navigation pane, click Clusters.
 On the Clusters page, find the cluster that you want to manage, and click Applications in the Actions column.

-2. On the Deployments page, find the application and choose More > View in Yaml in the Actions column.
+2. On the Deployments page, find the application and choose More > View in YAML in the Actions column.

 labels:

-aliyun.com/app-language: python # Specify a Python application.
+aliyun.com/app-language: python # Required.
+Specify that the application uses the Python language.

 armsPilotAutoEnable: 'on'